maguireja/Trendnet/README.md

 ping bad address uid=0
 ```

-This confirmed there is in fact a command injection, I can see in the UART console log that the _id_ command did execute. it appears the output from the _id_ command was fed into the ping command.
+This confirmed there is in fact a command injection flaw, I can see in the UART console log that the _id_ command did execute. it appears the output from the _id_ command was fed into the ping command.

 # Trying for a shell
 After confirming the command injection, I wanted to get a shell on the device.
 I tried many different payloads, but nothing was working and the limited output of the UART console was making it hard to tell what exactly was failing.
-I thought it would be helpful to know what applets were on this busybox, and if netcat was present at all.
+I thought it would be helpful to know what applets were on this version of busybox, and if netcat was present at all.
 So I made a wordlist of all busybox applets from here: https://busybox.net/downloads/BusyBox.html I then used BurpSuite's Intruder to send each applet inside my command injection payload, and logged the UART shell output.
 I found the following applets installed:
 ```
 cat binaries.txt
 ping: bad address 'sbin/arp'